ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ### Struct `ElektraError`
 The library is designed to shield developers from the many errors one can encounter when using KDB directly.
 However it is not possible to hide all those issues.
-As with every library, things can go wrong and there needs to be a way react to errors once they have occurred at runtime.
+As with every library, things can go wrong and there needs to be a way to react to errors once they have occurred at runtime.
 Therefore the high-level API introduces a struct called `ElektraError`, which encapsulates all information necessary for the developer to handle runtime-errors appropriately in the application.